-related variable is the Herfindahl-Hirschman index (HHI) of the syndicate, which shows the concentration of holdings within a loan syndicate.
-Finally, we also examine the total number of lenders participating in the syndicate to explore whether the average syndicate size decreases following an enforcement action on a lead arranger.
+Following the literature (e.g., Sufi, 2007), we measure the syndicate loan structure with several alternative measures.
+First, we use the share of the loan held by the lead lender, which is the dependent variable most directly relevant to our theoretical considerations.
+A closely related variable is the Herfindahl-Hirschman index (HHI) of the syndicate, which shows the concentration of holdings within a loan syndicate.
+Finally, we also examine different subcategories of the total number of lenders participating in the syndicate to explore whether the average syndicate size decreases following an enforcement action on a lead arranger.